Keep Your Teams Organized With the Smartsheet Calendar App

 - Switch Sharing to ON to allow anyone who is shared via Smartsheet to the source sheet or report to see the Calendar on their Calendar App.

 - (Optional): If you want to share the calendar view with people who are not shared to the sheet or report, type their email addresses in the the Allow Emails/Domains box.

 NOTE: Anyone with Editor-level sharing permissions to the source sheet or report will be able to edit information directly in the calendar view.

 Let Others Know About the Shared Calendar View

-People shared to the calendar view can access it from the direct link or they can view the calendar by visiting https://main.calendar.smartsheetapps.com/ and logging in to the Calendar App.
-People who have Editor-level sharing permissions will be able to edit the calendar.
+People shared to the calendar view can access it from the direct link or they can view the calendar by logging into the calendar app.

 If you use Smartsheet dashboards or portals, consider including a link to the calendar view there to make it easy for others to find.
 (For more information about Smartsheet dashboards, see Create or Edit a Smartsheet Dashboard or Portal.)